OctopusDeploy/People/Systems-Engineering.md

 - I can confidently step outside my comfort zone and adapt quickly to new technologies.
 - I am confident making architectural decisions taking concerns like infrastructure, identity management, security, scalability, concurrency, and maintainability into consideration.
-- I recognize and accept that change is constant, and my approach allows me to tactfully challenge, or confidently adapt, depending on which I deem appropriate.
+- I recognize, and accept that change is constant, and my approach allows me to tactfully challenge, or confidently adapt, depending on which I deem appropriate.
-- I identify gaps in the implementation processes and product and collaborate with the team to improve the overall system design.
+- I identify gaps in the implementation processes, and product and collaborate with the team to improve the overall system design.

 ### I am proficient with my tools, and the core building blocks used by our team